philou/built-in-quality-game/Rules.md

       practice improvements that are possible in the game.
     - 2nd, column hiders that you will use to 'skip' columns when improvements tell you to do so.
-    - 3rd, 7 practices reference cards, that you'll read aloud when you master a new improvement.
+    - 3rd, a practice reference sheet, that you'll read aloud when you master a new improvement.
-1. Pick a random 'free' unfair advantage best practice.
+2. Pick a random 'free' unfair advantage best practice.
 If they get 'Craftsmanship', no luck, they start with nothing :-(
-2. Pause for a while and read out loud the reference card about this new practice.
+3. Pause for a while and read out loud the reference sheet section about this new practice.
-3. Apply the actions of this best practices, and resume the game.
+4. Apply the actions of this best practices, and resume the game.
-4. As before, the production player should keep track of the delivered features per round
+5. As before, the production player should keep track of the delivered features per round
 ```

-#### Rules Highlights
+#### Reminders and Notes

 ```
 * When you hide a column, put existing tickets on top of it and deal with them in the next round
 * Re-split tickets that were sent back at product-backlog!
-* If you read the end of the tracking sheet, start again from the left
+* If you reach the end of the tracking sheet, start again from the left
 * If in doubt: check the rules, or ask an animator
 ```